Now Accepting Applications

 ***Earth and Planetary Sciences Senior and Postdoctoral stipend is $62,000 per year

 Stipends are prorated for periods of less than twelve months.
 In addition to the stipend, allowances to assist with the fellow’s research related expenses and for temporary relocation to the Smithsonian are possible.
-In most cases a maximum research allowance of $4,000 per year is available.
+In most cases a maximum research allowance of $5,000 per year is available.
 Research allowances are not offered for graduate student fellowships.
 The amount awarded will be determined based upon the budget and justification presented by the applicant.
 The budget for the research allowance should not include costs for relocation to the Smithsonian, which is awarded separately.
-The Office of Fellowships & Internships cannot provide funds for the travel or living expenses of dependents.
+The Office of Academic Appointments and Internships cannot provide funds for the travel or living expenses of dependents.

 Smithsonian fellowship stipends are not salary or compensation.
 They are meant to support study and research during the tenure of the appointment.